Purpose Driven Life

 Read Galatians 3:14 along with the Great Commission in Matthew 28:19-20, the Pentecost Promise in Acts 1:8, and the approximately 200 other world-missions-related Bible verses.
 That will make it clear that God wants all His people to support and participate in the effort to proclaim the Gospel all over the earth (see the brief video below of Dr. James Dobson on our ultimate purpose in life).

 From time to time I hear or read people saying that believers are "blessed in order to be a blessing."
 That saying is accurate, and it does reflect the thought in Galatians 3:14 that our embracing the Gospel has obligated us to pass it on to all those who have never heard.
-When divine blessings flow toward us we must not start building a pond so we can keep that flow of blessings for our own personal enjoyment.
+When divine blessings flow toward us we must not create a pond so we can keep that flow of blessings for our own personal enjoyment.
 We are not supposed to be pond builders.
-Instead, we are supposed to be making irrigation canals so that the Water of Life will flow through us to a dry and parched world.
+Instead, we should make irrigation canals so that the Water of Life will flow through us to a dry and parched world.

 Some years ago, California pastor Rick Warren wrote a book titled The Purpose Driven Life: What am I here for?
 That book sold over 30 million copies and thus repeatedly made the New York Times bestseller list.
 In his pastoral ministry, Warren insists that his parishioners support and engage in world evangelism.
 So, I'm sure he would not mind us saying that his book title -- The Purpose Driven Life -- could be used as a label for Galatians 3:14.
 The in order that phrase of Galatians 3:14 clearly points to world evangelism as a life purpose for all God's people.